Who won Matthews vs Li?

 Matthews vs Li form

-Going into that contest, he had been beaten by Khamzat Chimaev at UFC 267 on 30th October 2021 by submission in the 1st round.
+In his last fight before this contest, he had lost to Khamzat Chimaev at UFC 267 on 30th October 2021 by submission in the 1st round.

-He had been defeated by Neil Magny at UFC 248 on 7th March 2020 by unanimous decision in their 3 round contest at T-Mobile Arena, Las Vegas, United States.
+Going into that contest, he had been beaten by Neil Magny at UFC 248 on 7th March 2020 by unanimous decision in their 3 round contest at T-Mobile Arena, Las Vegas, United States.

 Activity check

-Li's last 5 fights had come over a period of 5 years and 7 days, meaning he had been fighting on average every 1 year and 1 day.
-In those fights, he fought a total of 10 rounds, meaning that they had lasted 2 rounds on average.
+Li's last 5 fights had come over a period of 6 years, 7 months and 10 days, meaning he had been fighting on average every 1 year, 3 months and 27 days.
+In those fights, he fought a total of 11 rounds, meaning that they had lasted 2.2 rounds on average.

 What were the odds on Matthews vs Li?